agoldis/contribute.md/about.md

 We, software engineers, developers and enthusiasts are always eager to learn and to improve our skills.
 There's a great opportunity to use the time we invest into learning, by helping the community and giving back - we can learn by contributing to open source!

 By doing that we benefit from:
- - Learning from the best mind - the collective orvermind
+ - Learning from the best minds - the collective overmind
  - Have a proven record and a showcase of skills and achievements - your future employer will like it!
  - Engage and collaborate - discover new tools and befriend other geeks
  - There're plenty reasons people collaborate to build open source....